ferdinand-swoboda/rb-image-processor/README.md

 Consequently, the processor is built after the idea of a pipeline that reads data from a data source, applies one (or multiple transformations) to it and writes the results to a data target.

-You will find three packages datasource, data target and transformation in the code base that encapsulate these functionalities and are separated by generic interfaces so that it is easy to add other data sources or targets etc. A fourth package, domain, contains the internal data abstraction Work that represents a work image and its camera make, model etc.
+You will find three packages datasource, datatarget and transformation in the code base that encapsulate these functionalities and are separated by generic interfaces so that it is easy to add other data sources or targets etc. A fourth package, domain, contains the internal data abstraction Work that represents a work image and its camera make, model etc.

 Because the data source accesses its, as XML persisted, data remotely, the type-safe HTTP client Retrofit takes over all the heavy lifting of requesting the XML document and parsing it into our internal abstraction class.